mmungekar/VoogaSalad/design/DESIGN.md

 - There is an options menu in the Play module where the user can adjust preferences for the game.

 The only other module it interacts with is the Game Engine, where it gets all the resources it needs to run the game.

+**Game Engine**
+*	Game Module- The highest-level module, manages the flow of time, organization of levels, and interaction with the Game Player.
+It will contain the following classes:
+   *	TimingManager - Information about the current time.
+   *	PlayerManager - Information about players.
+Manages their interactions, if multiplayer.
+See the Player module below.
+   *	GameLoop - Game loop.
+   *	LevelManager - Contains a Collection of all existing levels.
+Responsible for creating/deleting new levels.
+   *	Level - Contains classes from Player and Object modules pertaining to that level.
+Manages interaction between Players and Objects.
+Will likely be extended into inheritance hierarchy for creation of new types of levels, and each level will be divided into multiple classes.
+Also contains information about Settings:
+        *	Orientation.
+        *	Scrolling speed.
+        *	Background scrolling speed.
+        *	Whether scrolling is determined by character or by game.
+    *   Module created to have a centralized location for dealing with issues beyond the scope of a single level.
+Unifies the processing of all existing levels with that of level-wide settings (ex: song).
+*	Entity Module. - Anything drawn on the game screen.
+    *	GamerControlledEntity - The character(s) controlled by the human player.
+Separate from the human player (in case can switch between characters), but interacts with the Player module.
+    *	ComputerControlledEntity - Anything appearing on screen not controlled by the human player.
+This includes wall, blocks, and enemies.
+Divided between those that move (the user will be able to choose left/right, or up/down and the distance), and those that do not.
+    *	Background.
+    *	Note: For GamerControlledEntity and ComputerControlledEntity, contains inheritance hierarchies for different types.
+Also attaches Events to each object to handle interactions between Characters and Blocks.
+Contains a single class for the Background.
+*   Event Module (attached to Object).
+Defined as one of the following:
+    *	User input.
+    *	Collision (each side, to distinguish between possible ones).
+    *	Timer.
+    *	Example: Mario hits a block.
+The block releases a prize.
+The block has an event; Mario also has an event.
+They each have an event from their own point-of-view.
+*	Action Module (attached to Event). - The consequence of each Event.
+Examples are:
+    *	Instantiate new object.
+    *	Destroy (character or other object).
+    *	Win.
+    *	Lose (life or game).
+    *	Bounce (move).
+    *	Change image.
+    *   Power-up.
+    *	Next level.
+    *	Make sound.
+    *	Movement. - This includes the physics of jumping/gravity.
+    *  	Note: Obtains the list of these Actions through reflection.

+Entity, Event, and Action modules were all created to allow single Entities to have multiple Events those in turn to have Actions.
+They are an especially good example of substitution, as a single Entity can have ANY Events, and in turn they can have ANY Action; this is especially important to allow for the most flexibility when designing a game.

+**Game Data**

+The Game Data will consist of the Input and Output modules, the former of which saves a game to an XML file(s), and the latter of which loads and recreates the data from that/those files(s).
+Both of these modules communicate with the Game Player's SaveProgressModule to save and load the game being played.
+With respect to design goals, these modules were created to separate the logic behind each task.

 ## Example Games